When logos look alike

 Interesting collection, I think the fact that there are so many concepts which are similar it really makes those truly original ones shine just that little bit more.

-So true.
+Liam, so true.
 It takes a design you either haven’t seen before, or have very rarely seen in order to shine.

 Regards